rsingh0706/Docker/Docker_volume/README.md

 ### Docker Volume: Overview
-A Docker Volume is a way to persist data generated and used by Docker containers.
+Docker Volume is a way to persist data generated and used by Docker containers.
 Since containers are ephemeral (i.e., their data is lost when they are stopped or deleted), volumes provide a solution to store and manage data independently of the container lifecycle.

 1. Create a Volume